Eiji Sawamura

 Eiji Sawamura (沢村 栄治; February 1, 1917 - December 2, 1944) was a Japanese professional baseball player.
 A right-handed pitcher, he played in Japan for the Yomiuri Giants.
+He is one of just two pitchers in Japanese baseball history to throw three no-hitters and the only one to do so for thirty years.
+He is one of just six numbers to be retired by the Giants in their history.

 Early life

 On November 20, 1934, the 17-year-old Sawamura faced a team of visiting all-star players from Major League Baseball, including Babe Ruth, Jimmie Foxx, Lou Gehrig, and Charlie Gehringer.
 Entering the game in the fourth inning, the high school pitcher struck out nine batters and held the Americans to a single run over five innings pitched; a home run by Gehrig in the seventh saddled Sawamura with the loss.
 However, he did manage to strike out Gehringer, Ruth, Gehrig, and Foxx in succession.

 Professional career

 The national attention of the 1934 exhibition game led to the formation of the Japanese Baseball League in 1936.
 Sawamura joined the Yomiuri Giants, which played in Tokyo and was owned by the Yomiuri Shimbun newspaper.
 He became one of their aces.
 He pitched the first no-hitter in Japanese pro baseball, on September 25, 1936, and added two others (May 1, 1937 and July 6, 1940).
 In 1937, he went 33–10 with a 1.38 earned run average and was the named the league's Most Valuable Player.
 From 1937 to 1943, Sawamura accumulated 105 games pitched, a career record of 63-22, 554 strikeouts and a 1.74 ERA.